MTD penalty points: how the new system works in 2026

 What is the point system based on?

 Each missed tax submission earns a point.
 Points lead to penalties when thresholds are met.
+Understanding the point system is essential for planning your compliance strategy and avoiding unnecessary penalties.

 -